Research Snippets Generator

 Include a Target Prompt if writing for AI-answer funnels.

-Snippets work extremely well as grounding data in Prompt LLM steps.
+Snippets work extremely well as grounding data in prompt LLM steps.